 Sometimes, we have to dig deep to find something to be grateful for in a situation we do not like.
-If we decide to, we can usually find something to be grateful for in any situation.
+However, if we decide to, we can find something to be thankful for in any situation.

 For example, my neighbors have wind chimes that hang along the side of their house that faces my house.
-They may look pretty but I do not hearing wind chimes when they chime.
+Our houses are about twenty apart.
+They may look pretty, but I do not enjoy hearing wind chimes when they chime.

-I tend to be sensitive to noise and they can keep me awake on windy nights.
-Or I feel like they are all I can hear when I’m trying to concentrate on a project.
-I admit that I have hoped for them to blow away when it’s extremely windy.
+I tend to be sensitive to noise, and they can keep me awake on windy nights.
+Or they are all I can hear when trying to concentrate on a project.
+I have hoped they would blow far, far away when it’s extremely windy.

 One day, I decided to stop focusing on how much I did not like them.
-I challenged myself to find things to be grateful regarding the wind chimes:
+Instead, I challenged myself to find things to be grateful for regarding the wind chimes:

 - I can hear the wind chimes.
 Each chime is a reminder that my hearing is working just fine.

 - It could be worse.
-They only have 3 sets of chimes.
+They only have three sets of chimes.

 - It’s not windy every day!
-Many days I never hear them.
+There have been many days where I have not heard them.

 - The design of one set of chimes includes cardinals.
 The cardinals remind me of my grandma.

 - The noise from the neighbors could be much worse.
 Besides the dog that barks when it wants in, I’ve never heard any other noise from them.
 No loud music.
 No super loud TV.
-No late night parties.
-They are very nice neighbors
+No late-night parties.
+They are friendly, good neighbors.

-Now when I hear them chime I use it has a reminder to be grateful for something.
-Anything I can think of at the time.
-My husband, good food, a house that protects me from the same wind that makes the chimes chime, or something I’ve written in my 5 Minute Journal.
+When I hear them chime, I use it as a reminder to be grateful for something.
+Is there anything positive I can think of at the time?
+Such as my husband, good food, a house that protects me from the same wind that makes the chimes chime, or other small things to be grateful for.

-A chime that was once annoying has become a reminder to be grateful in all situations.
+A once annoying chime has become a reminder to be grateful in all situations.

-If you are having a difficult time being grateful, I encourage you to make a list.
-What you discover my surprise and change you like it did me!
+If you struggle to be grateful, I encourage you to make a gratitude list.
+What you discover may surprise you and change you as it did me!

-Another time that I made a gratitude list was on a beautiful fall day.
+Another time that I made a gratitude list when I was feeling happy was on a beautiful fall day.